grohman/Skeleton/README.md

 {
     /**
      * @autoload
-     * Method must start with the word set, have only one parameter and the @autoload annotation.
+     * Method must start with the word "set", have only one parameter and the @autoload annotation.
      * Private and protected methods will be also autoloaded.
      */
     public function setUserDAO(IUserDAO $dao)